truecharts/public/charts/stable/homepage/docs/hp-integration.md

 - When using the integration you will not be able to control settings on a per app basis as far as auto showing/hiding stats or chaining the status indicator or adding a ping with ms response time readout
 - External Services does have the options for integration but may not be fully functional
 - Applications that have different names from their default (IE second deployments) may not fully work at this time.
+- If you define a group services.yaml it must contain at least one manual entry otherwise it will interfere with widget API calls and cause an API JSON error